gazebosim/gz-sim/doc/distributed_simulation.md

 ### Configuration and launch

-Multiple `ign-gazebo` executables are started on the same local arean network, each with the `--distributed` flag set.
+Multiple `ign-gazebo` executables are started on the same local area network, each with the `--distributed` flag set.

 The primary instance will read several environment variables to dictate its behavior.